bjss-data-academy/data-engineering-fundamentals/medallion-architecture.md

 Analytics users will want to be able to creaft ad-hoc queries over _business aggregates_.
 These queries will be expected to run quickly enough to be usable.
 The data needs to be flexible enough to support _drill down_ and _window_ queries.

-_Drill down_ is where we can query at different grnaularity:
+_Drill down_ is where we can query at different granularity:

 - Total sales worldwide
 - Total sales by region